 The NC SFI also approved direct line item funding for the NCFA’s top education initiatives, including $10,000 for the production of Goods from the Woods Boxes, $10,000 for the Forest & Environmental Camps, and $40,000 for the Sustainable Forestry Teachers Experience.

-“We appreciate the financial support from the NC SFI committee for our education outreach programs,” stated NCFA Executive Vice President Pryor Gibson.
+“We appreciate the financial support from the NC SFI committee for our education outreach programs,” stated NCFA Senior Director of Communications Chris Brown.
 “We rely on our members to provide us with the ideas and direction for all of our programming, especially in the education arena.
 These funds allow us to reach more with better, allowing us to create attractive and informative materials and workshops for our kids and educators.”

 The NCFA’s Sustainable Forestry Teachers Experience (SFTE) reached just over 100 educators this year with stops in New Bern, Asheville and Southern Pines.
 In addition to a first-hand experience with industry professionals, each educator left with supplies and lesson plans to empower them with the tools to teach their pupils about forestry and the forest products industry.